lisiswebsite/lisiswebsite.github.io/_projects/Grouplove.md

 time_period:
 thumbnail: "/grouplove cover.png"
 intro: |
- I redesigned the cover for "Big Mess," an album by Grouplove.
-Like the band's sound, I wanted the typography and colors to be a modern take on the '60s psychedelic aesthetic.
+ Cover art redesign of the Grouplove album "Big Mess."
+Like the band's sound, I wanted the typography and colors to be a more modern take on the '60s psychedelic aesthetic.

 content_layout: